samhager11/New_WDI_LA_19/README.md

 ### Class

-If you want to email the entire class and the instructional team, please use:
-**wdi-la-19@ga-groups.com**, our Google Group (aka listserv)!

-### Philippe, I need you to update the student section!
-Thanks. - Mer
 | Name               | Email | [Slack](https://ga-students.slack.com) | GitHub |
 |--------------------|:----------------------------:|:---------------:|:------:|
 | Daniel Oh          | doh422@gmail.com             | @daniel_oh      | [doh422](https://github.com/doh422) |